Documentation Markup

 To include images in the documentation, use the img tag, place an EPS file src .eps in mathics.doc.documentation.images and run images.sh in the mathics.doc directory.

-For long url, it is possible to split the url in several lines.
+For a long URL, it is possible to split the url in several lines.
 Spaces and line break characters are removed when the documentation is compiled.
-For example,
+For example:

 produces, in the online documentation, the following <a> tag: